-the sea floor.
-Moving the source off the bottom rapidly attenuates the amplitude of the shear phases and reduces their band-width to very low frequencies.
-For example, moving a source from 1 m to 10 m above the sea floor reduces the amplitude of the fundamental mode at 3 Hz by an order of magnitude and at 5 Hz by three orders of magnitude.
-Seismic wave-fields produced by sources more than a few meters above the sea floor are limited to very low frequencies, and much of the potential information about shallow shear structures is missing.
+First and foremost, as Figure 2 shows, the efficiency with which the acoustic wave-field in the sea converts to a shear wave-field in the marine sediments depends strongly on the height of the acoustic source above the sea floor.
+Moving the source off the bottom can rapidly attenuate the amplitude of the shear phases and reduce their band-width to very low frequencies.
+For example, for the marine model shown in Figure 17 moving a source from 1 m to 10 m above the sea floor reduces the amplitude of the fundamental mode at 3 Hz by an order of magnitude and at 5 Hz by three orders of magnitude.
+The interface waves produced by sources more than a few meters above the sea floor would, therefore, be limited to very low frequencies, and much of the potential information about shallow shear structures would be missing.
 As examples, Figures 20 and 21 display records generated with acoustic sources about 20 m and 50 m above the sea floor, respectively.
-Only very low frequency (<3 Hz) fundamental modes and S waves are observed with sources ~ 20 m above the sea floor.
-With sources ~ 50 m above the sea floor, no shear arrivals are observed in the raw data, although a very low frequency guided wave is extractable from the record section after the application of an appropriately designed $\omega - k$ filter.
+Only very low frequency (<3 Hz) fundamental modes and S waves are observed with sources \sim 20 m above the sea floor.
+With sources \sim 50 m above the sea floor, no shear arrivals are observed in the raw data, although a very low frequency guided wave is extractable from the record section after the application of an appropriately designed $\omega - k$ filter.